Anxiety Resources: Find a Therapist & Get Help

 Who Can Help: Types of Professionals

 Mental health care can feel confusing.
+If shame about not understanding AI has been part of what's holding you back from seeking help, know that therapists see these concerns regularly and without judgment.
 Here's who does what, so you can find the right fit:

 Therapist / Psychologist